Medicare Advantage Plans are an alternative to traditional Medicare coverage and

 except those with end stage renal disease.

-Savings Account).
+organization), PPO (preferred provider organization), PPFS (private fee-for-service).
 In addition, a special type of health plan called a “cost plan”

 is offered in a few counties.